Nova-Dvorak/BlueArchiver/README.md

 ## About the title

-I just want to play a joke on the game which I am crazy about.
+I just want to play a joke on the game which I am crazy about right now, Blue Archive.
 Since both its simplified-Chinese community and its development team are under a tough situation, I feel a bit depressed...
-I think I shouldn't have make this thing such an indespensible part of my life, but those lively characters are just so appealing, while the story with historical, mythical elements was so engaging.
+But it's still a lot of fun to enjoy the game, as well as the user-generated contents.

 By the way, Hayase Yuuka is such an excellent candidate for my mother.
 Although like the ".yuuka" files, she might be a little heavier than she looks like...